-The city of Abilene, Texas boasts many historic buildings from the late Victorian hardscrabble beginnings of the town, to Gothic Revival high-rises, and mid-century modern commercial buildings.
+The City of Abilene boasts many historic buildings from the late Victorian hardscrabble beginnings of the town, to Gothic Revival high-rises, and mid-century modern commercial buildings.

-If you have any additional information or comments about the survey or any buildings that you feel are a historic or cultural resource to Abilene, please feel free to contact the Planning Services Division at (325) 676-6230.
-All comments are welcome.
+If you have any additional information or comments about the survey or any buildings that you feel are a historic or cultural resource to Abilene, please feel free to contact the Planning Services Division, all comments are welcome.

-For more information on the evaluation of historic resources, please visit the National Park Service website at: http://www.nps.gov/nr/*
+For more information on the evaluation of historic resources, please visit the National Park Service website.